davefancher/ReactReduxWorkshop/readme.md

 #### Mounting

 Mounting occurs when a component is being created and ultimately added to the DOM.
-We can tie in to the mounting process at any of four places by defining methods on our component class:
+We can hook into the mounting process at any of four places by defining methods on our component class:

 <dl>
     <dt>Component constructor</dt>